 This post includes affiliate links.

 Christmas Stockings- Yes, we may be adults, but there is still something special about Christmas stockings stuffed with little gifts even if you no longer believe in Santa.
 I loved filling my husband’s stocking last year with a collection of gifts that were funny, tasty, and full of memories from the last year.
 Looking for some ideas?
-Check out my post on personalized gifts.
+Check out my posts on photo gifts and love letter gifts.

 Tree Decorating- One of my favorite holiday traditions has always been decorating the Christmas tree together as a family.
 It offers an opportunity to listen to Christmas music, sip your favorite holiday drink, and make your home look festive.
 We share holiday memories from childhood and memories associated with special ornaments as we alternate putting ornaments on the tree.
 Since my husband had a whole lot less ornaments then I did coming into the marriage, I have been gifting him an ornament each year of his own.
 We also sometimes pick up ornaments on trips we take, such as our off-season beach trip last winter.
 Eventually when we have children we’d like to give them an ornament each year representing the previous year so they have a collection when they grow up as well.
 It’s also fun to pick a glass-blown ornament that represents something special from the last year of your relationship.